 How Men Should Dress on the Golf Course: Looking Sharp Without Trying Too Hard

-1. Comfort Comes First
+1. Comfort First

 2. Keep It Classic

-3. Layer for Flexibility
+3. Layer Smart

 6. Respect the Dress Code